A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 Taupo is somewhere that I didn’t know much about before I did this road trip!
 It’s safe to say that I was pleasantly surprised by the place!

-Taupo is set alongside the lake of the same name, which (interesting fact!!) is the largest by surface area in New Zealand!
+Taupo is set alongside the lake of the same name, which is New Zealand’s largest lake!

 The Tongariro Crossing is to the south of the town and is easily accessible.
-While in the town itself you can relax by the lake or go on a boat trip.
+While in the town itself, you can relax by Lake Taupō or go on a boat trip.

 If you choose the latter, you have to see Maori carvings that were created in the 1970s.
 They are on the cliffs of Mine Bay and are accessible by boat or kayak.